Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi/README.md

 # An Angular single-page application that authenticates users with Azure AD and calls a protected ASP.NET Core Web API

+## About this sample

+### Overview

 This sample demonstrates a cross-platform application suite involving an Angular SPA (*TodoListSPA*) calling a .NET Core Web API (*TodoListAPI*) secured with Azure Active Directory.

+### Scenario

 - TodoListSPA uses [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) and [MSAL-Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to authenticate a user.
-- The app then obtains an [access token](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens) from Azure Active Directory (Azure AD) on behalf of the authenticated user.
+- The app then obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure Active Directory (Azure AD) on behalf of the authenticated user.
 - The access token is then used to authorize the call to the TodoListAPI.
 - TodoListAPI uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to protect its endpoint and accept authorized calls.

 ![Topology](./ReadmeFiles/topology.png)

 > [!NOTE]
 > This sample uses Angular 9 with .NET Core 3.1 and is configured to be a multi-tenant application.
-Learn more about [Tenancy in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-and-multi-tenant-apps).
+Learn more about [Tenancy in Azure AD](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps).

-## Contents
+### Contents

 | File/folder       | Description                                |
 |-------------------|--------------------------------------------|